 Status: Still Disappeared

 Sta.
 Clara, Nonna

 On April 26, 1989 at around 4:00 in the afternoon, Ma.
 Nonna Sta.
 Clara and Angelina Lllenaresas left the office of Ecumenical Center for Research and Development at Liboton St. in Naga City to go to Brgy.
 Sta.
-Cruz for a research job when abducted by a group of INP elements.
+Cruz for a research job when they were abducted by a group of INP elements.

+Status: Still Disappeared